Written by Fraser Hendrie BDS MFGDP

 Don’t get involved unless you really want to help…

-Equally if you are looking for a few ideas of what has worked for me and my team over more years than we now care to count, please read on.
-The list is not meant to be exhaustive by any manner of means and is more a collection of thoughts.
+Equally, if you are looking for a few ideas of what has worked for me and my team over more years than we now care to count, please read on.
+The list is not meant to be exhaustive and is more a collection of thoughts.

 Be on Time